blaiseli/GIP/docs/source/giptools/geCNV.rst

 | ``giptools geCNV --samples ZK43 LIPA83``

 | This will generate the geCNV output files in the **gipOut/sampleComparison** folder.
 | The output consists in four files.

 | The **geCNV.overview.pdf** file includes a plot showing the ratio scores of all genes together.
-If gene clusters are also present, these will be shown in a second, separate pot.
+If gene clusters are also present, these will be shown in a second, separate plot.
 For instance, the gene cluster comparison plot for this example is the following:

 .. figure:: ../_static/geCNV.overview_clstr_ZK43_LIPA83.png
       :width: 100 %

 | The **geCNV.scatter.pdf** file includes a scatterplot representing the normalized coverage score of each gene in the two samples.
-If gene clusters are also present, these will be shown in a second, separate pot.
+If gene clusters are also present, these will be shown in a second, separate plot.
 The gene coverage scatterplot for this example is the following:

 .. figure:: ../_static/geCNV.scatter_ZK43_LIPA83.png
       :width: 100 %